On additive bases in infinite abelian semigroups: Essential subsets of an additive basis

 \subsection{Comparing $E_T$ and $E_{G_T}$}

-We conclude this section with a comparison of the functions $E_T$ and $E_{G_T}$.
-We first need the following generalization of Lemma \ref{lem:eg}. \begin{lemma} Let $T$ be a translatable semigroup of Grothendieck group $G$.
+In this section we prove Theorem \ref{th:EGT}.
+We first need the following generalization of Lemma \ref{lem:eg}. \begin{lemma} Let $T$ be a translatable semigroup and $G$ its Grothendieck group.
 Let $A$ be a $G$-basis of $T$ and $F \subset A$ be any finite subset.
 Put $B=A\setminus F$ and $H= \langle B - B \rangle$.
 Let $b$ be an arbitrary element of $B$.
 Then $T\cap H$ is a translatable semigroup of Grothendieck group $H$ and $B-b$ is an $H$-basis of $T\cap H$. \end{lemma}

 Clearly, Lemma \ref{lem:eg} is a special case of Lemma \ref{lem:nn} when $H=G$.
 In $\N$, Lemma \ref{lem:nn} was proved by Nash-Nathanson \cite[Theorem 1]{nn}.
-Again, Nathanson-Nash's proof is very specific to $\N$ (it uses Schnirelmann density and Schnirelmann's theorem).
+Again, Nash-Nathanson's proof is very specific to $\N$ (it uses Schnirelmann density and Schnirelmann's theorem).
 Our proof is different from theirs and works for any translatable semigroup.
-In fact, we use Lemma \ref{lem:eg} to prove Lemma \ref{lem:nn}, while Nathanson and Nash proceeded the other way round.
+In fact, we use Lemma \ref{lem:eg} to prove Lemma \ref{lem:nn}, while Nash and Nathanson proceeded the other way round.

 \begin{proof} The fact that $T\cap H$ is a translatable semigroup of Grothendieck group $H$ is Lemma \ref{lem:translatable} part (5).
 For $h$ large enough, and by translatability, we have

 In particular,